Chihuahua Mexico Travel Guide

 Short excursions within the city: MXN 70-150.
 Airport/border trips cost more.
 Predominantly cash payment; agree on price beforehand.

-Uber and Didi are common and popular, offering payment without cash and LOCATION tracking.
-Often more economical than taxis.
+Uber and Didi are common and popular, offering cashless payment and GPS tracking.
+Often more budget-friendly than taxis.

 For taxis, use reputable sitios or ordered via phone/app.
-For ride-sharing, check the driver's details and vehicle match the app details.
+For a ride-sharing, confirm driver and vehicle match the app details.
 Avoid unmarked taxis.

 Consider renting a car for greater flexibility, especially if you plan to explore beyond the city limits.
 Be aware of requirements and local driving laws.